ansys/pyaedt/doc/source/API/Primitives.rst

 Modeler and  Primitives
 =======================

-This Section contains all classes controlled by AEDT Modeler, including Primitives and Objects.
+This section lists the core AEDT Modeler modules:

+* Modeler
+* Primitives
+* Objects

 Modeler